 Inside a demolished home situated on the edge of a valley, a six-man IDF rescue squad worked feverishly on Monday to extricate survivors of last Tuesday's earthquake.

-As the opportunities waned to rescue Haitians trapped in the rubble of last week's earthquake, an Israeli team on Monday helped pull out a student who was trapped for six days under a collapsed university building in the Haitian capitol of Port-au-Prince.
+Late on Monday an Israeli team pulled out a student who was trapped for six days under the rubble of the collapsed university building in the Haitian capital of Port-au-Prince.

-The student was transferred in stable condition to the IDF field hospital, where doctors are giving round-the-clock care to patients lined up outside the gates.
+She was transferred in stable condition to the IDF field hospital.

 The search team operated with increasing urgency as time ticked by, saying that tips about the locations of survivors were drying up.